(Pocket-lint) - Video conferencing software and apps are an essential means of communication for all sorts of people and businesses.

 Google Meet can handle up to 250 participants per call, live streaming for up to 100,000 viewers within a domain, and can record meetings on Google Drive for later broadcast, for paying G Suite subscribers.
 As Google Meet is available to all Google account holders, that's all you'll need to start a basic meeting for up to 100 participants.

 G Suite organisers can set up calls via Google Calendar, meeting link URLs or codes, dial-in by phone numbers, and through dedicated Google Meet hardware like Chromebox and Chromebase.
 For G Suite Enterprise customers, each meeting has a dedicated dial-in phone number.

-Google Meet also recently updated to include a Zoom-like gallery view.
+Google Meet also updated to include a Zoom-like gallery view.
 While you were only able to see four people at a time before, Meet has ushered in a new tiled layout, allowing you to see 16 call participants at once.
 It will allow screen sharing in various forms and Google is keep to push the security of Meet thanks to sitting on Google Cloud infrastructure.
 Google Meet doesn't have all the screen sharing options that Zoom offers.